Saturday, February 7, 2015

 Picture

-Yet, in the Providence of God, He has chosen to preserve a record of certain lives in History that we may see His work of Grace in the lives of men, both to His Glory, and that we may believe and trust His Grace in our own lives and recognize it in the lives of others that we may Praise Him for the Wonder He is.
+Yet, in the Providence of God, He has chosen to preserve a record of certain lives in History that we may see His work of Grace in the lives of men, both to His Glory.
+We may believe and trust His Grace in our own lives and recognize it in the lives of others, that we may Praise Him for the Wonder He is.

 Picture Are we not all like that in the beginning of our lives?
-It's different pleasures for different people, but it is always pleasures.
-For me it was motorcycles and motocross.
+It's different pleasures for different people, but it is always pleasuring.
+For me, it was motorcycles and motocross.
 Seems like an innocent pleasure, but no one knows but God and myself the sinful acts of pride it generated and the sacrificial offerings to which I gave it.
-In many cases it's not so much the pleasure, but the condition of the heart when taken.
+In many cases, it's not so much the pleasure, but the condition of the heart when taken.

 “The point of the subtitle (“Living and Dying in the Morning of Life”) is to underline the second part of this title.
 He lived only the morning of his life.
 Most of us live a morning, a noon, and an evening of life.
 But McCheyne died before he was 30.
 My argument is that his effectiveness was not frustrated by this fact but empowered by it.
 Because of his tuberculosis, he lived with the strong sense that he would die early.
 This was a huge factor in his powerful usefulness.”

-So let us not detest the difficult things of our lives, they are but a story told of you and me, and the precious Hand of Providence that guides us were we must be.
-We must look for His Grace, it is our only hope, with it we are brought to life, without it we sink in destruction and Hell.
+So let us not detest the difficult things of our lives, they are, but a story told of you and me, and the precious Hand of Providence that guides us where we must be.
+We must look for His Grace, it is our only hope, with it, we are brought to life, without it, we sink in destruction and Hell.
 So here is the story of his conversion as he told it in a poem.
 The poem holds true in his life and in his death.
 Perhaps he did not know how his life would go, yet in the mind of God it was written from all eternity, and from his heart comes forth words prophetic to his life, a reflection of his heart so sure.

 Jehovah Tsidkenu, by